FritzVentura/bloated/README.md

 ## Points
 You get points for
-1. minimizing the nuber of requests
+1. minimizing the number of requests
 2. reducing the amount of KB the site uses